mnieber/dodo-commands/README.md

 For example, you may call `dodo cmake` to invoke the cmake executable in the project's C++ build directory, passing it a list of flags and the desired C++ source directory.
 It's enough to type `dodo cmake` because all other required information is read from the project's configuration file.

-3. If you switch to "barProject", you still call `dodo cmake` to invoke the cmake compiler, but now the C++ build directory location and cmake parameters are read from barProject's configuration file.
+3. If you switch to a different project with `$(dodo activate barProject)`, you still call `dodo cmake` to invoke the cmake compiler, but now the C++ build directory location and cmake parameters are read from `barProject`'s configuration file.

-4. If you enable docker support for fooProject, then it will run the cmake executable in the pre-configured docker container.
+4. If you enable docker support for `fooProject`, then it will run the cmake executable in the pre-configured docker container.
 This allows you to keep your runtime environments isolated from your host computer.

 ## Example

-The following steps shows a Dodo Commands project that offers a `dodo cmake` command:
+The following steps show a Dodo Commands project that offers a `dodo cmake` command:

-0. Install prerequisites
+0. Install
     ```bash
     > sudo apt-get install python-virtualenv git
-    # optionally, install cmake (without cmake the last step in this README will fail)
-    > sudo apt-get install cmake
-    ```

-1. Install

-    ```bash
     > pip install dodo_commands
     > dodo install-default-commands standard_commands
     ```

-2. Create a new (empty) dodo_tutorial project and bootstrap it by copying some configuration files from the dodo_commands_tutorial project
+1. Create a new (empty) `dodo_tutorial` project and bootstrap it by copying some configuration files from the `dodo_commands_tutorial` project

     ```bash
     > $(dodo activate dodo_tutorial --create)
     > dodo bootstrap src extra/dodo_commands/res --force --git-url https://github.com/mnieber/dodo_commands_tutorial.git
     ```

-3. Inspect the configuration file:
+2. Inspect the configuration file:

     ```bash
     > cat $(dodo which --config)